10 Jan Is Weight-Loss Surgery One of Your New Year Resolutions?

 A favorite question I like to ask my new patients is “How long have you been thinking about having weight-loss surgery”?
 This past week, nearly every new patient I saw told me that they had been contemplating surgery for 2-3 years.
 To which I responded, “Why didn’t you come forward sooner”?
 And again, nearly every person had the same answer: they wanted to lose weight by themselves, and wanted to diet one more time to prove that they are not a failure.
 And most admitted that when they did try dieting again they lost 20-25 lbs, only to regain 25-30 lbs.

-This is very common and is referred to as the yo-yo diet.
-The average person when put on any diet will lose about 20 lbs over a 6 month period of time, then they tend to gradually regain it back in 6-12 months, and then even gain more.
+Most Importantly, This is very common and is referred to as the yo-yo diet.
+The average person when put on any diet will lose about 20 lbs over a 6 month period of time, then they tend to gradually regain it back in 6-12 months.
+Therefore And then even gain more.
 If your BMI is 35-40 or more, the chances of you losing wight and keeping the weight off long-term is less than 5%.
 It is important to try a diet one more time to see if you are in that 5%, but if you fail the diet you are not a failure.
 In truth, your body is working against you (this topic to be covered in a future blog).
 But it is a call to action; it is time to seek out surgical weight loss.